BrerDawg/hrir_cmdline/README.md

 '9' '0' for white noise or test tones.

-'|'  toggles record state, records current realtime audio to memory, record is saved as file 'zzrecord.wav' on exit.
+'|'  toggles record state, records realtime audio which you hear to memory, record is saved as file 'zzrecord.wav' on exit.

 'v' to toggle verbose.